S4 Capital (LON:SFOR) Stock Price Up 14.6% on Insider Buying Activity

-Specifically, insider Wesley ter Haar purchased 164,583 shares of S4 Capital stock in a transaction on Wednesday, October 1st.
-The stock was acquired at an average cost of GBX 23 per share, for a total transaction of £37,854.09.
+Specifically, insider Wesley ter Haar acquired 164,583 shares of the business’s stock in a transaction that occurred on Wednesday, October 1st.
+The stock was bought at an average cost of GBX 23 per share, for a total transaction of £37,854.09.

-SFOR has been the topic of a number of research analyst reports.
-Peel Hunt cut their price objective on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating on the stock in a research report on Monday, September 15th.
-Deutsche Bank Aktiengesellschaft decreased their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a research report on Monday, September 15th.
-Finally, Jefferies Financial Group decreased their price objective on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a report on Tuesday, September 9th.
-One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of GBX 32.
+SFOR has been the topic of several analyst reports.
+Deutsche Bank Aktiengesellschaft lowered their price target on shares of S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a report on Monday, September 15th.
+Jefferies Financial Group lowered their target price on shares of S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a research note on Tuesday, September 9th.
+Finally, Peel Hunt cut their price target on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research note on Monday, September 15th.
+One equities research analyst has rated the stock with a Buy rating and two have given a Hold rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of GBX 32.

 S4 Capital Price Performance

-S4 Capital (LON:SFOR – Get Free Report) last posted its quarterly earnings results on Monday, September 15th.
-The company reported GBX 0.20 earnings per share for the quarter.
-As a group, equities analysts forecast that S4 Capital plc will post 6.6098807 EPS for the current fiscal year.
+S4 Capital (LON:SFOR – Get Free Report) last posted its earnings results on Monday, September 15th.
+The company reported GBX 0.20 EPS for the quarter.
+As a group, analysts forecast that S4 Capital plc will post 6.6098807 earnings per share for the current year.

 S4 Capital Company Profile